 The free liquor has been taken even by religious judges.

 Free things, good or bad, are accepted by all.

 yakur mA:rith athan phakh

-After killing a yakur (a kind of bird), hands
+After killing a yakur (a kind of bird), hands will stink.

 A bad deed leaves a bad taste.